EGeorge2021r/Challenge2_Repo/loan_qualifier_app/README.md

 ![Loan Qualifier Prompts](Images/Questionary_for_Applicants_bank_info.png)

-The output from the users response will display as follows
+The git terminal will display the dialog with the applicant will as follows:

 ![Loan Qualifier Prompts](Images/git_terminal_user_dialog.png)